Theory for polariton-assisted remote energy transfer: Conclusions

 \section{Conclusions}

-In conclusion, we have theoretically calculated experimentally consistent rates of polariton EET for various cases of SC.
-We have done so with a polariton (plexciton) setup consisting of a metal whose SP modes couple to donor and acceptor chromophores.
-For coupling a single type of chromophore to SPs, we have demonstrated that energy transfer starting from delocalized states can be enhanced due to increased spectral overlap compared to the bare FRET case.
+In summary, we have theoretically calculated experimentally consistent rates of PARET for various cases of SC.
+We employed a polariton (plexciton) setup consisting of a metal whose SP modes couple to donor and/or acceptor chromophores.
+For strongly coupling a single type of chromophore to SPs, we have demonstrated that energy transfer starting from delocalized states can be enhanced due to increased spectral overlap compared to the bare FRET case.
 Astonshingly, this transfer can remain fast up to 1 $\mu\text{m}$ due to slowly decaying PRET with respect to metal-chromophore separation when compared to the faster decaying interchromophoric dipole-dipole coupling.
 Also, we have shown that delocalizing the acceptors is a poor strategy to enhance EET starting from the donors, but can lead to an intriguing and efficient role reversal (carnival effect) when starting from the acceptors.
-These observations shed new light on the timely debate of how to harness coherence to enhance molecular processes.\citep{Scholes2017} Given their generality, they can also be applied to guide the design of polaritonic systems to tune chemical reactivity of intermolecular processes.
-Finally, our calculated rates support vibrational relaxation as the mechanism of long-range EET when both donors and acceptors are strongly coupled to a cavity mode.
+These observations shed new light on the timely debate of how to harness coherence to enhance molecular processes.\citep{Scholes2017} Given their generality, they can also be applied to guide the design of polaritonic systems to control other chemical processes that have similar donor-acceptor flavor (\emph{e.g.}, cis-trans isomerization,\citep{Galego2016,Martinez-Martinez2017} charge transfer,\citep{Flick2017} dissociation,\citep{Flick2017} electron transfer,\citep{Herrera2016} singlet fission\citep{Martinez-Martinez2017SF}).
+Finally, our calculated rates support vibrational relaxation as the mechanism of PARET when both donors and acceptors are strongly coupled to a cavity mode.
 The results obtained in this work affirm light-matter SC as a promising and novel means to engineer novel interactions between molecular systems across mesoscopic lengthscales, thus opening doors to remote controlled chemistry.